trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 ## Errors and Troubleshooting
 The driver logs all of its activity and catches all errors from the http get/put methods but does not catch Groovy/Java script errors involving bad data.

-So if it stops working, check the logs.
-The code is making certain assumptions about the data it is receiving and processing.
-If anything changes in that stream, bad things don't happen, nothing does.
-And that's a problem when it comes to home security.
+If the driver stops working, check the logs and call the help desk.

 Debug logging is used for dumping the converted XML data that is returned by the camera in response to a GET request.
-With this release, the driver is relying on the translation of the XML data returned by the camera into a GPath object in Groovy, which is quirky and presents challenges in determining how to reference certain elements in the Gpath in order to obtain it's value.
+With this release, the driver is relying on the translation of the XML into a GPath object in Groovy.
+This will be useful for debugging groovy script errors involving bad data if the structure of the Gpath the driver is expecting to receive changes, perhaps caused by newer or older versions of firmware.

-Fortunately, the XML Schemas provided by the HIKVision CGI won't change, but there may be newer or older cameras out there that send back a slightly different XML response that could change the way Groovy interprets the structure, which could require a change to the way the code references the data element it needs.
 ## Security Warning
 This driver uses HTTP Basic Authentication to login to your camera.
 Your encoded credentials are saved and displayed in the Data section of the device in the format required for this method of authentication.
 ## Feedback and Contact for Support
-Please contact me through the Hubitat Community.
-I look forward to hearing your feedback.
+Please contact me through the Hubitat Community, TomS or trs56 on github.
+Please be aware that I may not be able to get back to you instantly.
+I do look forward to hearing your feedback.
 Thanks for checking this out.
 ## Disclaimers
 USE AT YOUR OWN RISK